itsjonlau/Final-Project/README.md

 ## Dashboard
-We'll be using Tableau for our dashboard.
-Each team member will create a visualization to accompany their question.
-One interactive element we will have is allowing the user to filter the graph by race.
+The GitHub pages for our Dashboard is saved here:

 ## Presentation
-Our drafted presentation is saved here: https://docs.google.com/presentation/d/1Uh0eGmHWaZJEmzmTupg6igN1HYlpcqkoJwL8xIzXYlY/edit#slide=id.gcd6a21c5ca_0_65
+Our presentation is saved here: https://docs.google.com/presentation/d/1Uh0eGmHWaZJEmzmTupg6igN1HYlpcqkoJwL8xIzXYlY/edit#slide=id.gcd6a21c5ca_0_65 and a PDF is saved within this repository.